What is a clinical study?

 Does every enrolling clinical trial at Washington University use the Research Participant Registry to recruit participants?

 No. It is our vision to make sure that all of the clinical trial teams at Washington University are aware of the RPR, but some research teams do not opt to use the RPR database.
 There are many reasons for that.
-However, RPR staff can usually get you in contact with the individuals with certain ongoing studies or areas of interest, once you are registered.
+However, Volunteer for Health (VFH) staff can usually get you in contact with the individuals with certain ongoing studies or areas of interest, once you are registered.

 How will my privacy be protected?

 Your personal health information is kept in the strictest confidence.
-It will only be seen by RPR staff and relevant matched study staff.
+It will only be seen by Volunteer for Health staff and relevant matched study teams.
 All of the individuals who have access to your personal health information will be fully trained to comply with federal health privacy laws — namely, the Health Insurance Portability and Accountability Act (HIPAA) — and in human subjects protection practices.
 They will maintain the utmost protection, security and confidentiality.
 Your personal health information will be shared with no one else.
 Contact information shared with an ICTS institution will be provided in a password-protected document.

 Will I receive care at Washington University School of Medicine or Barnes-Jewish Hospital?